 Chechen is the indigenous language of the Chechen peoples.
 It is a member of the Nakh branch of the Caucasian language family, and is spoken primarily in Chechnya.
-Several other languages in the Caucasus region, such as Ingush and Batsbi, are related to it.
+It is related to several other languages in the Caucasus region, such as Ingush and Batsbi.
 Within this group, Chechen is most similar to the Ingush language.

 During the Soviet era, the use of the Chechen language was discouraged in favor of Russian.
 Nonetheless, the language survived, and has seen increasing use since the fall of the Soviet Union.
 It is now spoken more openly in many aspects of daily life, and is seen by many as a source of pride in their heritage.
 It is also taught in all Chechen schools.

 The first alphabet used for the Chechen language was a version of the Arabic alphabet.
 Then, for a brief period between 1923 and 1937, the Latin alphabet was used.
 In 1938, under Soviet rule, Chechen converted to a form of the Cyrillic alphabet used by Russian.
 Some Chechens opted to return to the Latin alphabet in 1992, after the fall of the Soviet Union, but the Cyrillic alphabet remains the most widely used form of Chechen writing.

 Chechen is written from left to right, the same as English.
 The alphabet has both capital and lowercase letters.
 It is worth noting that the character 1 is used as a letter in the Chechen Cyrillic alphabet.